mikehoward/tdd_deploy/Readme.md

 is the beginning of the block of ports used by the pack of servers.
 * site\_num\_servers - int - number of *thin* or *mongrel* (or whatever) servers which the app expects to have running.

+## Tests

+You must install the tests by running **rake tdd\_deploy:install**.
+This copies the tests in the gem to your app's directory - into *lib/tdd\_deploy/*.

+Tests live in *lib/tdd_deploy* in one of three subdirectories:

+* lib/tdd\_deploy/host_tests - copies of my tests for a host running the Arch linux distribution
+* lib/tdd\_deploy/site_tests - cursory tests for my personal site setup
+* lib/tdd\_deploy/local\_tests - initially empty.
+Create tests there by copying and hacking.
+The **uninstall** rake task does *not* remove tests from this directory.

+## Utilities

+There are two utilities:

+* tdd_deploy_context - a command line utility for managing Host and Site context variables
+* tdd_deploy_server.rb - a command line utility which starts up the test results server on localhost, port 9292.